Beesbreathing/sharedstuff/EssayStuff.md

   - Under a dictatorship of the bourgeoisie, Liberal Democracies as most are.
 Under these Democracies for the rich, which are Ruled by the business class.
-It is a simple obvious truth that the capitalist take less risks in business than their employees, As the workers are the ones who stand to lose their jobs if it goes under, potentially forcing massed of them immediately back into working-class destitution in the same situation where the capitalist may still have saving graces from the capitalist state institutions and laws, as in bailouts/limited liability etc...
+It is a simple obvious truth that the capitalist take less risks in business than their employees, As the workers are the ones who stand to lose their jobs if it goes under, potentially forcing masses of them immediately back into working-class destitution in the same situation where the capitalist may still have saving graces from the capitalist state institutions and laws, as in bailouts/limited liability etc...